 See the links above for more information.

-Just like kids in a daycare or people sitting together on an airplane, the opportunity for dogs to share "germs" is better when they are congregating - be it here, at a groomer, Vet's office or dog park.
-Boarding is a seasonal business, with our busiest times being summer vacation season and major holidays, so it is during these times that we're most likely to see an outbreak.
+Just like kids in a daycare or people sitting together on an airplane, the opportunity for dogs to share "germs" is better when they are congregating - be it here, at a groomer, Vet's office, doggie daycare or dog park.
+So, a virus outbreak is not exclusive to our kennel.
+Boarding is a seasonal business, with our busiest times being summer vacation season and major holidays, so it is during these times that we're most likely to see an outbreak since more dogs will be congregating.

 A lot of folks assume that we know something is going around when in fact we do not.
-If we haven't heard from clients or Veterinarians letting us know, it can take up to 2 weeks before we'll see a dog(s) showing symptoms while staying here.
+If we haven't heard from clients or Veterinarians letting us know, it could take weeks before we'll see a dog(s) showing symptoms while staying here.

 Below is some info listed on handout we keep on the front desk.